oktadev/okta-blog/_source/_posts/2020-07-23-introducing-jpaseto.md

 PASETO is a new security token format designed to be easy to use and free from the issues inherent with JSON Web Token (JWT) related specifications.
 Platform Agnostic SEcurity TOkens (PASETO) is a draft RFC spec created by [Scott Arciszewski](https://paragonie.com/).
 PASETO reduces the scope of the Javascript Object Signing and Encryption (JOSE) family of specs (of which JWT is a part of), while still providing the functions that secure applications need.

-> PASTEO is everything you love about JOSE (JWT, JWE, JWS) without any of the many design deficits that plague the JOSE standards.
+> PASETO is everything you love about JOSE (JWT, JWE, JWS) without any of the many design deficits that plague the JOSE standards.

 Today, I'm going to introduce you to [JPaseto](https://github.com/paseto-toolkit/jpaseto), a new Java developer library we've built that makes it easy to work with PASETOs in your own applications.